 Second, our paper contributes to the literature on international business cycles and sudden stops (see, for example, Backus, Kehoe and Kydland, 1992; Aguiar and Gopinath, 2007; Mendoza, 2010).
 A strand of this literature analyzes the role of fluctuations in external borrowing costs on business cycles in open economies (see, for example, Neumeyer and Perri, 2005; Garcia-Cicco, Pancrazi and Uribe, 2010).
-We contribute to this literature by using a micro-to-macro approach that exploits cross-sectional firm heterogeneity to assess the aggregate implications of changes in the risk premium.
+We contribute to this literature by using a "micro-to-macro" approach, which combines evidence on microlevel responses to external shocks with a heterogeneous-firm framework to study business cycles in open economies.